 The Circle of Life Program runs out of the Kermode Friendship Centre in Terrace, B.C.
 It is open to First Nations women of child-bearing age with a focus on women who are currently using alcohol and/or drugs, who have a history of alcohol or drug misuse, who have given birth to a child with Fetal Alcohol Spectrum Disorder (FASD), who are themselves affected by FASD, or have a family member who is affected.
 The program is designed to empower all First Nations women within their child-bearing years to make healthier lifestyle choices and decrease the number of alcohol and/or drug exposed births in the community.
-The approach is to have peer mentors who understand and support First Nations women in developing and maintaining healthy life choices.
+The approach is to have peer mentors who understand and support First Nations women in developing and maintaining healthy life choices, connecting them with their personal support systems as well as community services.
 By the end of the three-year mentoring program, women will have developed skills to maintain a healthy life plan for themselves and their families.
 Some skills may include budgeting, parenting, family planning, social skills, assertiveness and maintaining a recovery plan.
-Circle of Life is a replication of the successful Birth to Three Project developed in 1991 by the University of Washington School of Medicine, and adapted for use with Aboriginal women.
+Circle of Life is a replication of the successful Birth to Three Project developed in 1991 by the University of Washington School of Medicine, and adapted for use with Indigenous women.